 Each summer the MDAQMD accepts nominations for the Exemplar Awards, the District's highest honor which is conferred upon businesses, organizations or individuals in the High Desert who have exceeded regulatory requirements and implemented exceptional programs or activities which have resulted in the prevention or reduction of air pollution.
 In September, the Awards are presented by the MDAQMD's Governing Board in association with National Pollution Prevention Week.
 Past winners include the Marine Corps Logistics Base Barstow (shown in the photo at right), National Training Center at Fort Irwin, the City of Barstow, Mitsubishi Cement, Molded Fiber Glass of Adelanto, CEMEX, Advance Disposal & Verizon.

 Providing the public with high quality environmental education materials is important to the District.
-The MDAQMD's CRE Office administers the Mojave Environmental Education Consortium, a public-private nonprofit organization which links High Desert educators with quality, standards-based environmental education resources, free of charge.
+The MDAQMD spawned the Mojave Environmental Education Consortium, a public-private nonprofit organization which links High Desert educators with quality, standards-based environmental education resources, free of charge.
 The MDAQMD serves as the lead agency for MEEC, whose services are made possible through the generous support of more than 40 local businesses and organizations.
-To find out about MEEC's many services to High desert teachers and students, or to find out how your company can become a sponsor, visit http://www.meeconline.com.
+Visit http://www.meeconline.com to learn about MEEC's many services to area teachers and students, or to find out how your company can become a sponsor.